Security-Onion-Solutions/securityonion/CONTRIBUTING.md

 * All new Bash code should pass [ShellCheck](https://www.shellcheck.net/) analysis.
 Where errors can be *safely* [ignored](https://github.com/koalaman/shellcheck/wiki/Ignore), the relevant disable directive should be accompanied by a brief explanation as to why the error is being ignored.

 * **Ensure all YAML (this includes Salt states and pillars) is properly formatted**.
 The spec for YAML v1.2 can be found [here](https://yaml.org/spec/1.2/spec.html), however there are numerous online resources with simpler descriptions of its formatting rules.

+* **All code of any language should match the style of other code of that same language within the project.** Be sure that any changes you make do not break from the pre-existing style of Security Onion code.